epandurski/myfiles/howtos/debian-install.md

 ## Install the GPG keys

-Follow the `README.md` file in the "mysecrets" repository.
+Follow the `README.md` file in the "myfiles" repository.

 ## Add important configuration files in user's home directory